-Income is highest for married couples, who have a median income more than 21⁄2 times that of nonmarried persons.
-Median income of white aged units is greater than that of Asian aged units and black aged units by almost three-fifths (56 and 58 percent, respectively).
+Income is highest for married couples, who have a median income more than 21/2 times that of nonmarried persons.
+Median income of white aged units is greater than that of Asian aged units and black aged units by 51 and 55 percent, respectively.

-Median income, by marital status, race, and Hispanic origin, 2008
+Median income, by marital status, race, and Hispanic origin, 2012